norlab-ulaval/libpointmatcher/README.md

 [//]: # (====Supported OS and aarch===============================================================)

 ### Supported OS And Architecture
-_libpointmatcher_ is tested on our build system under the following architecture and OS:
+_libpointmatcher_ is tested on our build system under the following:
-- Ubuntu bionic (18.04), focal (20.04) and jammy (22.04)
+- OS: Ubuntu bionic (18.04), focal (20.04) and jammy (22.04)
-- x86 and arm64/v8
+- Computer architecture: x86 and arm64/v8

 Note:
-- _libpointmatcher_ reportedly works on MacOs OsX (latest) and Windows (latest)
+- _libpointmatcher_ reportedly works on Mac OS X (latest) and Windows (latest)

 ---